kuukitenshi/ThesisMan__Software-Systems-Construction/Readme.md

 # ThesisMan - Software Systems Construction

-This project was a collaborative effort involving two more students for our ```Build Software Systems``` subject.
+This project was a collaborative effort involving two more students for our ```Software Systems Construction``` subject.

 ---
-# Data:
+## Project

+The project contains:
+- JavaFx interface for Students following the MVC pattern;
+- REST API to communicate between JavaFX and backend;
+- Web interface for teachers and workers with Server Side Rendering;
+- JPA annotations to map the classes to the DB (PostgreSQL);
+- The Spring application runs into a Docker container that inicializes the Data Base;
+- The project was built with Maven, making use of the Spring framework.

+---
+## Data

 The following users were used to populate the database, with which you can log in: